isabella232/sign-integrations.en/help/workday/quick-start.md

 1. Specify the *eSignature Integration type* as *eSign by Adobe*.

-1. Add rows to the Signature Grid
+1. Add rows to the Signature Grid.

     * The signature grid specifies the serial order in which the document is routed for signature.
 Each row can contain one or more roles and each row represents a step in the signing process.
     * Every member of the role within a particular step is notified that a signing event is pending.